rahulg603/mtSwirl/WDL/README.md

    1. `stage-common.sample_name`: an array of sample names
    2. `stage-common.wgs_aligned_input_bam_or_cram`: an array of DNANexus links corresponding to WGS CRAM files
    3. `stage-common.wgs_aligned_input_bam_or_cram_index`: an array of DNANexus links corresponding to WGS CRAI files

+To add these additional fields, we recommend batching the list of all CRAMs/CRAIs into 18 samples (fullMitoPipeline) or 40 samples (fullMitoSamples).
+Each batch is processed on one machine at a time either serially or in parallel respectively.